ilya-sotnikov/qUART/README.md

 - write a number to the serial port (can be signed or unsigned, in hex, binary or decimal, 8, 16, 32, 64 bit)
 - write a string to the serial port (with or without a newline)
 - save and restore settings
-- data representation as a spectrum and/or a plot
+- data representation as a plot/spectrum
 - show the last n points
 - turn off appending to the plot or the spectrum if not needed
 - data types